jschoeny/RomPatcherSwift/README.md

 A Swift port of [Rom Patcher JS](https://github.com/marcrobledo/RomPatcher.js) by Marc Robledo.
 This project provides a Swift package for applying and creating ROM patches, with a command-line interface provided as an example implementation.

+*Note: Patch creation has not been thoroughly tested yet.*

 ## Project Overview

 RomPatcherSwift is a Swift package that enables ROM patching functionality in Swift applications.
 It's a direct port of the popular Rom Patcher JS library with Swift-specific features and optimizations, maintaining compatibility with the same patch formats and features.